sjodcre/crypto-hashes/public/content/sha3-256/students.md

-# SHA-256 for Students
+# SHA3-256 for Students

-SHA-256 is a cryptographic hash function.
-Think of it like a digital fingerprint machine:
+SHA3-256 is a next-generation hash function based on the Keccak algorithm.

-- You enter any message
+Unlike SHA-2, it uses a **sponge construction**, where:

-- It outputs a 64-character code (256 bits)
+- Input is "absorbed" into a large state
-- Even a single letter change creates a totally different hash
+- The state is transformed using bitwise logic and permutations
-- You can’t reverse it or guess the input from the output
+- Output is "squeezed" from the state

-It's commonly used in security systems, Bitcoin, and verifying files.
+It’s flexible, modern, and designed to resist future attacks — including some **quantum computing threats**.

 ---